- 1 Definition

 Some pagans and Hermeticists have also adopted several concepts of the Tree of Life.
 The Flowers of Life can give rise to the symbol of the Tree of Life.
 The Pythagoreans showcased perhaps the first occurrence of Vesica Piscis; they consider it as a holy symbol, because of its relationship with the Flowers of Life.

-Several works in Alchemists have also shown some components of Flowers of Life.
+Several works in Alchemists have also shown some components of the Flowers.
 The Metatron’s Cube has its origin in the Flowers of Life, and the former is used as a creation circle of containment circle.

 Locations across the world

 It is found in different countries and cities across the world.
 Some of these places include:

 – The city of Ephesus, Izmir, Turkey;